A 'GERM THEORY' OF EDUCATION

 Perhaps even an active "immune system" exists: those who are made aware

 "killer diseases."
-People who are hyper-sensitive to misconceptions
+People who become hyper-sensitive to misconceptions

-and errors in textbooks will tend to defeat brand new infections that
+and errors in textbooks will tend to defeat the newly arizing infections

-Here's the best route to conquering the disease: search out information
+Here's the best route to personally conquering the disease: search out

-techniques used by the the bad information which wants to infect your
+the bad information which wants to infect your brain.

 Electricity essay collection